gbajsingh/Excel-web-scraping-automation/People Analytics.md

 <br><br>
 <br><br>
 # Objective
-Now for the purpose of this project we want to maximise returns from invested capital by finding where to invest to increase capital efficieny.
+Now for the purpose of this project we want to maximize returns by investing capital efficiently.

-__Problem__: Where to invest capital to increase capital efficiency and therfore maximize return?
+__Problem__: Where to invest capital to increase capital efficiency and therfore maximize returns?

 __Strategy__:
 1. Address human capital efficiency issue by retaining talented employees(reduce flight risk).